BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

-After users have run the Microglia Morphology Analysis Fiji plugin ([see here](https://github.com/BrainEnergyLab/Inflammation-Index/blob/master/Using%20the%20Microglia%20Morphology%20Analysis%20ImageJ%20Plugin.md)), the ***morphPreProcessing()*** function can be used to read in and collate all the morphological metrics extracted.This function requires users to specify:
+After users have run the Microglia Morphology Analysis Fiji plugin ([see here](https://github.com/BrainEnergyLab/Inflammation-Index/blob/master/Using%20the%20Microglia%20Morphology%20Analysis%20ImageJ%20Plugin.md)), the ***morphPreProcessing()*** function can be used to read in and collate all the morphological metrics extracted.
+This function requires users to specify:

   - **pixelSize**: The pixel size in microns (assuming a square pixel)
-  - **morphologyWD**: The file path to the ‘Output’ folder of the ‘working directory’ of the Fiji plugin passed as a string
+  - **morphologyWD**: The file path to the ‘Output’ folder of the ‘Working Directory’ of the Fiji plugin passed as a string
   - **animalIDs**: A string vector where each element is the ID of an animal that users want to extract data for
   - **treatmentIDs**: A string vector where each element is the ID of